-Leadership Minor Student Learning Outcomes:
+Marketing communication Program Student Learning Outcomes:

-- Analysis Use quantitative and qualitative analytical and critical-thinking skills to evaluate information, solve problems and make innovative organizational and strategic decisions to optimize leadership processes. - Ethics Demonstrate knowledge and application of prescribed ethical codes and behaviors in the workplace, markets and social responsibility. - Communication Effectively communicate through preparation and delivery of oral and written presentations, using appropriate technologies in order to reach internal and external target markets and stakeholder groups. - Professionalism Demonstrate the ability to apply and synthesize the functional areas of leadership, team building and personal development. - ability to apply and synthesize the functional areas of leadership, team building, and personal development.
+- 1. Analysis Use quantitative and qualitative analytical and critical thinking skills to evaluate information, solve problems and make innovative organizational and strategic decisions to focus on customer satisfaction. - 2.
+Ethics Demonstrate knowledge and application of prescribed ethical codes and behaviors in the workplace, markets and social responsibility. - 3.
+Communication Effectively communicate through preparation and delivery of oral and written presentations using appropriate technologies in order to reach internal and external target markets and stake holder groups. - 4.
+Professionalism Demonstrate the ability to apply and synthesize the function areas of marketing mix strategy, market analysis and communications to make sound business decisions in generating sales.